jaredvasquez/mvaTool/README.md

 # mvaTool
-This tool trains a TMVA BDT and optimizes event selection using a simple interface with YAML configuration files.
+This tool train a boosted decision tree and optimize event selection using a simple interface with YAML configuration files.

 ## Run optimization
 ```python mvaTool.py config.yml```